Kotórz Wielki: History

 The village is situated near the Turawa Reservoir, which was begun in 1933 with construction of the dam and then completed in 1938.
 During its contraction, 3 million cubic tons of earth were moved, 225 thousand tons of stone, 10 thousand tons of cement and the same amount of reinforced steel.
 The construction of the dam destroyed several villages, and villagers from three (Zamoscie, Krzysline, and Vorwerk Kuchara) were resettled in Groß Kottorz.
 However, it also brought development to the area.

-After Germany's defeat in World War II in 1945, the village was part of the region that became part of Poland under the terms of the Potsdam Agreement.
+After Germany's defeat in World War II in 1945, the village was part of the region that became again part of Poland under the terms of the Potsdam Agreement.
 It was renamed Kotórz Wielki.
 Though it was originally placed in Silesian Voivodeship, in 1950 it was moved to Opole Voivodeship.

 The town has a volunteer fire brigade, founded in 1934.
 It organizes may dances for the residents through the "Firemen's Club".
 It also organizes a traditional Silesian carnival known as "leading the bear" ("Wodzenie niedźwiedzia" in Polish, "Bährenführen" in German), through which it gets donations for maintenance.
 The building it is housed in is also home to the offices of the German Minority/German Cultural Association, which also holds events there.